 The Crypt is instead located under the Cathedral.
 Here are preserved the extraordinary frescoes of the Sienese school of the thirteenth century representing scenes from the Old and the New Testament.

-From the right of the Duomo you enter the Museo dell’Opera del Duomo, a museum that collects works from the Duomo and the Diocese of Siena.
-Inside there are works of art by Donatello, Jacopo della Quercia, Duccio da Buoninsegna, Giovanni Pisano, Pietro Lorenzetti and many others.
+From the right of the Duomo, you enter the Museo dell’Opera del Duomo, a museum that collects works from the Duomo and the Diocese of Siena.
+Inside are works of art by Donatello, Jacopo della Quercia, Duccio da Buoninsegna, Giovanni Pisano, Pietro Lorenzetti, and many others.